Ventengo1/Solder/README.md

 # Solder
 This is my first ever solder project and my first time making a PCB.
 I followed the beginner tutorial and used EasyEDA to make it.

+EDIT: After getting advice in slack, I added a photoresistor with another LED and I added silkscreen on the back.
+Hopefully it is now better!

 Slack username: @Ventengo

 BOM: